-HCD awards funds to APCs January 2020 Application deadline for Projects submitted to an APC Determined by the County Award announcements for Projects submitted to an APC Determined by the County
+HCD awards funds to APCs February 2021 Application deadline for Projects submitted to an APC Determined by the County Award announcements for Projects submitted to an APC Determined by the County

-E. Authorizing legislation, program guidelines, and regulations
+E. Authorizing Legislation, Program Guidelines, and Regulations

-The NPLH Program furthers the purposes of Assembly Bill (AB) 1618, (Chapter 43, Statutes of 2016), as amended by AB 1628, (Chapter 322, Statutes of 2016, effective September 13, 2016), and the 2018 No Place Like Home Act (AB 1827, Assembly Budget Committee).
+The NPLH program furthers the purposes of Assembly Bill (AB) 1618, (Chapter 43, Statutes of 2016), as amended by AB 1628, (Chapter 322, Statutes of 2016, effective September 13, 2016), the 2018 No Place Like Home Act (AB 1827, Assembly Budget Committee), and Senate Bill (SB) 1030, (Chapter 165, Statutes of 2020, effective September 25, 2020).
 Guidelines implement, interpret, and make specific the NPLH statutes.

-These Guidelines establish terms, conditions, and procedures for the award of funds under the Competitive Allocation.
+The NPLH program Guidelines establish terms, conditions, and procedures for the award of funds under the Competitive Allocation.
 The newly adopted Guidelines are available on the NPLH website at Guidelines.
+Except as otherwise provided in the Guidelines, multifamily rental housing Projects of five or more Units underwritten by HCD are also subject to HCD's current Uniform Multifamily Regulations (UMRs).
+The current UMRs are located at HCD UMR webpage.

-Applicants are responsible for complying with the NPLH Program requirements set forth in the Guidelines, UMRs, and NOFA, as applicable.
+Applicants are responsible for complying with the NPLH program requirements set forth in the Guidelines, UMRs, and NOFA, as applicable.
 Applicants are advised to carefully review the Guidelines, UMRs, and information contained in this NOFA before submitting applications.

 II.
-Program Requirements
+Program requirements